-- Add in chia seeds and let “gel”.
+- Stir in chia seeds and let “gel”.

 - You can speed up the gel process by putting in refrigerator, but they will also gel by leaving on counter.

-Store in fridge for up to two months.
+- Store in fridge for up to 10 days!

 There may be affiliate links in this post!
 By purchasing a product I recommend, I may receive a small compensation.
 However, I only recommend products I absolutely love and use myself.
 Thank you for supporting Erin Lives Whole, it helps keep this blog afloat 🙂